-If you don't have a contactless payment card or a Visitor Oyster card, you can get a standard Oyster card in London.
-You pay a £5 deposit (refundable) then add pay as you go credit or a Travelcard to pay for your journeys.
+You can get a standard Oyster card in London if you don't have a contactless card or device, or a Visitor Oyster card.
+You pay £7 and then add pay as you go credit or a Travelcard to pay for your journeys.

 You can get an Oyster card from:

-Pay as you go with daily capping is cheaper than buying a Day Travelcard when you travel in Zones 1-9.
+Pay as you go with daily capping is cheaper than buying a Day Travelcard when you travel in London Zones 1-9.

 Children under five travel free with a fare-paying adult.